 What is the SS7 protocol?

-SS7 protocol or signaling system 7, is the legacy protocol used by the Traditional telephony system.
+SS7, or signaling system 7, is the legacy protocol used by the Traditional telephony system.
 SS7 standards are defined by the standardization body ITU-T(International Telecommunication Union Telecommunication Standardization Sector ).
-For physical connectivity E1 or T1, cables are used.
+For physical connectivity, E1 or T1 cables are used.

-E1 has 32-time slots (links) and T1 has 24-time slots, there are variants also, but those are specific to fewer countries e.g J1 in Japan.
+An E1 port has 32-time slots (links), and T1 has 24-time slots.
+There are variants also, but those are specific to fewer countries, e.g., J1 in Japan.
 The protocol stack is based on the layered architecture, which follows the OSI model partially.
-In the stack, a layer below is a service provider and a layer above is the service user.
+In the stack, a layer below is a service provider, and a layer above is the service user.

 The trunks are set up between telephone exchanges to carry protocol messages for voice and signaling.
 An SS7 trunk has multiple circuits (time slots).
-You can imagine a trunk like a pipe that has a bundle of wires inside.
+Imagine a trunk like a pipe with a bundle of wires inside.
 When a call setup message (ISUP signaling) originates from a switch/exchange, a circuit from the trunk is reserved for that call.

-With the emerge of IP-based telephony (VOIP).
+With the emergence of IP-based telephony (VOIP).
 Telephone exchanges may also have VoIP trunks.
-You can know more about VoIP from learning SIP Trunking.
+You can learn more about VoIP by learning SIP Trunking.
 In this tutorial, we will discuss the ss7 only.